Edward M. Rice

-Edward Matthew Rice (born July 28, 1960) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Springfield-Cape Girardeau in Missouri since 2016.
-Rice previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 2010 to 2016.
+Edward Matthew Rice (born July 28, 1960) is an American Catholic prelate serving as Bishop of Springfield-Cape Girardeau since 2016.
+Rice previously served as an auxiliary bishop of the Archdiocese of St. Louis from 2010 to 2016.

 Biography

 Early life and education

-Edward Rice was born July 28, 1960, in St. Louis, Missouri, one of the ten children of John and Helen (nee Madden) Rice.
+Rice was born July 28, 1960, in St. Louis, Missouri, one of the ten children of John and Helen Rice.
 He graduated from St. Mary's High School in St. Louis.

 Rich received his Master of Divinity degree from Kenrick School of Theology in Shrewsbury, Missouri, in 1987.
 Rice was ordained a deacon on May 3, 1986, by Bishop J. Terry Steib.

 Priestly Ordination and ministry

 Rice was ordained to the priesthood at the Cathedral Basilica of Saint Louis for the Archdiocese of St. Louis on January 3, 1987, by Archbishop John L. May.
-The archdiocese assigned Rice as associate pastor at the follow parishes in Missouri:
+The archdiocese assigned Rice as associate pastor at the following parishes in Missouri: